 \section{Introduction}

-While reinforcement learning (RL) is often cast as the problem of learning a single fully observable task, also known as MDP, training and testing on that same task, most real-world applications of RL demand some degree of transfer and partial observability.
-For example, visual navigation~\cite{zhu2017target} requires adaptation to unseen scenes with occlusion in observations, and human-robot collaboration requires that robots infer the intentions of human collaborators.~\cite{chen2018planning}.
+Reinforcement learning (RL) is typically cast as a problem of learning a single fully observable task (an MDP), training and testing on that same task.
+However, most real-world applications of RL demand some degree of transfer and handling of partial observability.
+For example, visual navigation~\cite{zhu2017target} requires that robots adapt to unseen scenes with occlusion in observations, and human-robot collaboration requires that robots infer the intentions of human collaborators~\cite{chen2018planning}.

-Many subareas in RL study problems that are special cases of POMDPs, and we summarize them in Table~\ref{tab:problems}.
-For example, meta RL ~\citep{schmidhuber1987evolutionary, thrun2012learning, duan2016rl,wang2016learning} is a POMDP where certain aspects of the reward function or (less commonly) dynamics function are unobserved but held constant through one episode.
-The robust RL problem~\citep{bagnell2001solving, rajeswaran2016epopt, pattanaik2017robust, pinto2017robust} assumes that certain aspects of the dynamics or reward function are unknown, aiming at finding optimal policies that perform against adversarially-chosen perturbations.
-Generalization in RL~\citep{whiteson2011protecting,zhang2018dissection,packer2018assessing,cobbe2019quantifying} focuses on unobserved aspects of the dynamics or reward function that are novel during testing, using an average-case objective instead of a worst-case objective like robust RL.
-Recent work has proposed efficient and performant algorithms for solving these \emph{specialized} problem settings.
-However, these algorithms often make assumptions that preclude their application to other classes of POMDPs.
-For example, methods for robust RL are rarely used for the meta RL setting due to objective mismatch; methods for meta RL are rarely used for general POMDPs due to the stationarity assumption in meta RL.
+Many subareas in RL study problems that are special cases of POMDPs (see Table~\ref{tab:problems}).
+For example, meta-RL~\citep{schmidhuber1987evolutionary, thrun2012learning, duan2016rl,wang2016learning} is a POMDP where certain aspects of the reward function or (less commonly) dynamics function are unobserved but held constant through one episode.
+The robust RL problem~\citep{bagnell2001solving, rajeswaran2016epopt, pinto2017robust,pattanaik2017robust} assumes that certain aspects of the dynamics or reward function are unknown, and aims to find optimal policies that perform well against adversarially-chosen perturbations.
+Generalization in RL~\citep{whiteson2011protecting,zhang2018dissection,packer2018assessing,cobbe2019quantifying} focuses on unobserved aspects of the dynamics or reward function that are novel during testing, using an average-case objective instead of the worst-case objective of robust RL.
+Temporal credit assignment~\citep{sutton1984temporal,arjona2019rudder,hung2019optimizing,ren2021learning} assumes that the reward function is history-dependent and aims to learn to assign credits of current actions to future rewards.

+Recent work has proposed efficient and performant algorithms to solve each of these \emph{specialized} problem settings.
+However, these algorithms often make assumptions that preclude their application to other POMDPs.
+For example, methods for robust RL are rarely used for generalization in RL due to objective mismatch (average-case versus worst-case).
+Similarly, methods for meta-RL are rarely used for temporal credit assignment due to the stationarity assumption in meta-RL.